peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 ### toString
     public String toString()
-Converts this object to a text string.
+Converts this object to a text string of the media type it represents, in the same form as <code>MediaType.toString</code>.

 **Overrides:**